Worship in the Traditional Service

 Serving in Worship

 Because the Disciples of Christ denomination recognizes the value of lay persons serving alongside clergy, there are many opportunities to serve in worship.
-There is always a need for team members in the areas of audio (contact Brian Metz at 309 530-4986) and video (contact Jenifer Petri at 309 533-4912) support for both worship services.
+There is always a need for team members in the areas of audio or video support (contact Brian Metz at 309 530-4986).
 Members are encouraged to explore the roles of deacon and elder to learn about the responsibilities and duties of serving in this manner.
 Deacons and elders are nominated each year and serve 2 year terms.

 If you have questions about getting involved or are ready to volunteer, please email firstname.lastname@example.org.
 We will connect you with the right person.